 Carbon nanomaterials offer intriguing perspectives for applications in emerging technologies such as hydrogen storage, lithium storage, transition metal free catalysis, or photovoltaics.
-A better control over surface chemistry, carbon structure, nanoscopic morphology, and microstructure would be desirable but has so far been excluded by the high-energy processes employed for their preparation.
-We have developed novel amphiphiles with “carbon-only” segments that serve as reactive molecular carbon precursors.
-This has enabled us for the first time to perform carbonizations at room temperature, preserve the surface chemistry introduced with the employed precursors, and tailor the nanoscopic morphology using supramolecular self-assembly concepts. )
+A better control over surface chemistry, carbon structure, and nanoscopic morphology would be desirable but has so far been excluded by the high-energy processes typically employed for their preparation.

 Carbon nanomaterials have found applications in the fields of nanoelectronics, sensing, purification and separation, and as fillers in high performance composites (Gogotsi, Carbon Nanomaterials, CRC Press, 2013).
 They are most commonly fabricated by “top-down” approaches in which bulk carbon sources are thermally or mechanically converted into nanostructures, e.g., by the mechanical exfoliation of graphene (Geim, Science 2004, 306, 666).
 These approaches typically suffer from low yields, poor control over the nanoscopic morphology, and difficulties associated with the introduction of chemical functional groups.
 Bottom-up approaches, in which assemblies of molecular precursors are carbonized by thermal treatment, can overcome some of these limitations.
 Moreover, they allow for the use of solid templates to prepare carbon materials with controlled nanostructures (Mokaya, Nanoscale 2010, 2, 639).
 Nevertheless, the use of hydrocarbon or carbohydrate precursors still requires harsh carbonization conditions, limiting the employed templates to thermally inert inorganic materials, even in the case of carbon-rich aromatic precursor molecules (Müllen, Acc.
 Chem.
 Res.
 2013, 46, 116).
 A control of the structure formation on the nanoscopic and microscopic length scale by supramolecular self-assembly would provide access to entirely new types of carbon nanomaterials, that are tailored for their respective applications.
 Such an approach requires the development of significantly more reactive carbon precursor molecules that can be carbonized under benign conditions.